 Less than a week ago, our neighbor Alex Pretti was publicly executed by Border Patrol agents in front of one of our member organizations’ offices, in the heart of Nicollet’s Eat Street, a vibrant, immigrant-driven cultural and economic hub.
 Restaurants and local businesses up and down that cultural corridor have come together to provide medical aid, food, shelter, and space to mourn– because this is a cultural corridor with beloved anchor institutions who take care of our people.
 We need the state of Minnesota to step up and do the same.
+The ripple effect these corridors will face from the potential of businesses closing will be detrimental to families’ abilities to continue to live in neighborhoods where they can shop, work, and be a larger part of the future of these vibrant corridors.

 All of this could end immediately if ICE leaves.
-Minnesotan immigrants are hard working, entrepreneurs, and drivers of our economy.
+Minnesotan immigrants are hard-working, entrepreneurs, and drivers of our economy.
 We want to get back to work, stay in our homes, and continue to make Minnesota the unique and beautiful place it is.
 We must do everything in our power as a state to keep Minnesotans safe until this occupation ends.

 Thank you,